tmachyshyn/espocrm-data-tools/README.md

 - `dest`: Output .csv file, e.g. "data/dest.csv".
 - `delimiter`: Delimiter of your .csv file.
 - `delimiterInsideCell`: Delimiter inside a cell, e.g. "," for the data "email1@sample.com, email2@sample.com".
-- `cells`: List of cells wich data should be fixed, e.g. "Phone Number, Work Email".
+- `cells`: List of cells which data should be fixed, e.g. "Phone Number, Work Email".

 ## 3. Get a column list of deleted fields